 2) Make sure you are getting quality sleep

-Quality sleep is essential to feeling well-rested, yet it’s not always easy to come by.
+Quality sleep is essential to feeling well-rested, yet it’s not always easy to come by as a busy mama.
 Check out my post 10 Strategies For Moms to Get Dramatically Better Sleep.

-3) Have everything set out in the morning
+3) Have everything set out for the morning

 4) Set your intentions for the morning the night before

 To make you morning happen, you need to mentally prepare yourself to pop out of bed when your alarm goes off.
-This can take many forms–you do what will work best for you.
+This can take many forms:

 - Visualization: This is a powerful strategy that I use.
-I visualize myself smiling and popping out of bed and going through my morning routine step by step.
-This was especially helpful in changing my morning outlook.
-I trained myself to jump out of bed with a smile when my alarm goes off.
+I visualize myself smiling and popping out of bed and going through my morning routine step-by-step.
+If you are grumpy in the mornings, visualize yourself happy and energized.
+Repeated visualizations will have a major impact on your morning outlook.

 - Plan: Create a written plan with what time you will get up and each thing you plan to accomplish in the order you plan to do them.